mabene/doty/DayOfTheYear.md

 A future version of the script may indeed move such input representations to external files, to be parsed, and solve the full class of tiling problems with polyominoes over rectangular regions with fixed/movable holes.

-For example, a typical polyominoes-based puzzle (known since the 30s, formalized in the 50s by [Solomon W.  Golomb](https://en.wikipedia.org/wiki/Solomon_W._Golomb), and later published in a [book](https://en.wikipedia.org/wiki/Polyominoes:_Puzzles,_Patterns,_Problems,_and_Packings) dated 1965, together with many variants) is to tile a 6×10 rectangle with all the twelve free pentominoes; it can be solved by our script setting the inputs as follows:
+For example, the classical [Golomb](https://en.wikipedia.org/wiki/Solomon_W._Golomb)'s problem about tiling a 6×10 rectangle with all twelve [free pentominoes](https://en.wikipedia.org/wiki/Pentomino) can be solved by our script setting the inputs as follows:

     board = '''
     ┏━━━┳━━━┳━━━┳━━━┳━━━┳━━━┳━━━┳━━━┳━━━┳━━━┓